hashicorp-education/learn-vault-docker-lab/README.md

 - [Vault CLI](https://developer.hashicorp.com/vault/install) binary installed in your system PATH if you want to use CLI commands

-> **NOTE:** VDL functions on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 14.5).
+> **NOTE:** Vault Docker lab functions on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 14.5).

-## Run your own VDL
+## Run your own Vault Docker lab

-Follow these steps to run your own VDL.
+Follow these steps to run your own Vault Docker lab.

 1. Clone this repository.